 Synthetic-enabled ActiveGate Chromium update

-Synthetic-enabled ActiveGate version 1.183 introduces support for Chromium version 78 and is backward compatible with currently used version 73.
+Synthetic-enabled ActiveGate version 1.183 introduces support for Chromium version 78 and is backward compatible with the currently used version 73.
 To take advantage of the new Chromium version on Linux, you need to update it using the Dynatrace-provided installation packages.
 On Windows, the new Chromium version is bundled with the ActiveGate installer.

 Ubuntu 12.04 reached the end of Extended Security Maintenance in April 2019.
 Consequently, starting with ActiveGate version 1.183 it's no longer supported.
 See vendor information.